 Legal Bookkeeping is a niche area.
-There are often a lot of misperceptions about legal cashiers and so, we've tried to answer a few of the most popular queries.
+There are often a lot of mis-perceptions about legal cashiers and so, we've tried to answer a few of the most popular queries.

-My software company can do my bookkeeping - why do I need a legal cashier?
 If you want to spend the time sending 'stuff' to the software company - scanning each piece of paper into the computer and filing it away or boxing it up, sending it off and receiving it back and filing it away, or just inputting the data and then filing it away - then use a software company who will do your bookkeeping remotely.
 The only major drawback, is that you are tied in to them, and if you don't want that software anymore, then you have no files, no records - nothing!
 A cashier would be working more personally with your law firm.
-What is the benefit of having a legal cashier to come on site and do my book-keeping for me?
-An extra body in the office can 'hold the fort' if you have to dash out to go to court, or see a client.
-You can build a lot of goodwill with on-site cashier who'll be looking out for your firm and telling you if anything looks amiss.

 What does a legal cashier do?